-The Best Thanksgiving Tools of 2018
+The Best Thanksgiving Tools of 2019

 Every year, I forget about storing the leftovers!
 You can totally make it work with aluminum foil and plastic wrap, but this is a better option.
 And once you've tucked those away, we have a few suggestions for a better cleanup.

 A really nice set of reusable containers should be ready during dinner cleanup.
-We love that these containers nest within each other for easy storage, they don't impart off-flavors into our food, and they're marked as dishwasher-, microwave-, and oven-safe (just the glass, not the lids).
+We love that these containers nest within each other for easy storage, they don't impart off-flavors into our food, and they're marked as dishwasher-, microwave-, and oven-safe.
 It also doesn't hurt that they aced every test we could think of.
 They didn't leak water when we sloshed them around and didn't burst open or shatter when we dropped them from a countertop.
 When we froze them, expanding food didn't break through the seal and they resisted stains.

 Washing the Thanksgiving dishes can be a daunting task, but the classic pantry towels from Williams Sonoma can help you get the job done without any fuss.
 Not only do these towels look good in any kitchen (choose from six colors), but they're a pro at drying irregular objects like wine glasses and vases while still feeling soft to the touch.
 Made from ribbon cotton terry, the towels retain more water than its competitors, which means it should be able to wipe water from plenty of dishes before you need to grab another one.